Cosmo-Tech/azure-platform-deployment-tools/README.md

 Here are some recommendations or details about platform deployment configuration:

 **Basics**
+* `Subscription`: select your subscription.
 * `Resource group`: created previously in the prerequisites step.
+* `Region`: select the resources location.
 * `Managed resource group name`: this resource group will be created automatically at the managed application deployment to host all managed application resources.
 Cosmo Tech, as the publisher of the managed application will be Contributor of this resource group.

 **Cosmo Tech Platform**
 * `Application name`: give a name to the platform to be deployed
 * `Platform Version`: version of the API to be deployed on the platform.
-Latest current version is 2.3.5.
+Latest current version is 2.4.9.
 * `Platform App Registration Tenant ID`: Azure Active Directory tenant ID
 * `Platform App Registration ID`: Client ID of the Platform app registration
 * `Platform App Registration Secret`: Secret of the Platform app registration